Team

 Levente Borsos

-coordinator of OLIve Weekend Program at Open Educationt
+Former Coordinator of OLIve Weekend Program at Open Education

 Judit Ignácz